 The selection depends on the following rigorous assessment model (in no particular order):

-- TOEFL, or Writing and Language of SAT I, or EET (NDU English Entrance Test), or IELTS
+- TOEFL, SAT Evidence-Based Reading and Writing, or EET (NDU English Entrance Test), or IELTS

-- Math for SAT I, or NDU Entrance Test (Aptitude Test)
+- SAT Math, or NDU Entrance Test (Aptitude Test)

 - Secondary School grades

 - The application

 A Composite Score (CS) is calculated based on an appraisal of the accepted students’ files.
-School grades (first and second secondary years) are assigned a weight of 55% and Math for SAT I or NDU Aptitude Test is assigned a weight of 45%.
-Applicants must accumulate a certain CS required by the Faculty in order to be admitted to the major of choice.
+School grades (first and second secondary years) are assigned a weight of 55% and SAT Math or NDU Aptitude Test is assigned a weight of 45%.
+Applicants must accumulate a certain CS required by the faculty in order to be admitted to the major of choice.
 Accordingly, remedial courses are allocated, if need be.

 Required documents that must be submitted with each undergraduate application form:

 - A Secondary School Record for the last three academic years (G10/G11/G12 or S1/S2/S3);

 - A photocopy of the Identity Card or Passport;

 - One recent passport-size photo;